 The main advantages of fluorescent lights over ordinary or halogen incandescent lamps are that they generate much more visible light for the same input energy, last much longer, and their surface is much cooler.

 A rough rule is that they use only about a quarter as much energy as incandescents to produce the same amount of light.
-However, the light output depends on the colour balance – the cooler mixes tend to be more efficient than the redder ones, so for example a white tube will usually produce more light than a warm white one of the same wattage.
-However, there are slightly more expensive warm white variants (e.g. GE Polylux XLR) that do produce more light while also claiming improved liftetime.
+However, the light output often depends on the colour balance – the cooler mixes tend to be more efficient than the redder ones, so for example a white tube will usually produce more light than a warm white one of the same wattage.
+However, there are slightly more expensive triphosphor warm white variants (e.g. GE Polylux XLR) that do produce more light as well as claiming improved lifetime.
 It is also worth noting that it can take a fluorescent a few moments to come up to full intensity, especially in a cold environment, and that the light output drops by about 20% over the life of the tube.
-The typical lifetime is usually stated to be about 10,000 hours, with some tubes claiming 15,000 hours, but this depends on how often the tube is switched on and off – sometimes a life of 50,000 on/off cycles is claimed.
+The typical lifetime is usually stated to be about 10,000 hours, with some tubes claiming 15,000 or even 30,000 hours, but this depends on how often the tube is switched on and off – sometimes a life of 50,000 on/off cycles is claimed.

 Fittings and types

 Conventional fluorescent tubes come in a variety of lengths and diameters.
-The main diameters are:
+The main types, based on tube diameter, are:

-• T2 – miniature, 7 mm diameter with lamps including one of 6 watt and only 219 mm long.
+• T2 – miniature, 7 mm diameter with lamps including one of only 6 watts and just 219 mm long.
 Ideal for use in confined spaces, such as under wall units above kitchen worktops, in cupboards and wardrobes, etc. as they give off very little heat.

 A standard fluorescent tube costs from about £3.
 For example, a 58-watt tube (often used in kitchens or utility rooms) might cost £5, with a warm white version offering more light output and longer lifetime for £6.
+Labels must indicate how much light they produce, in lumens.
 More unusual designs can cost up to perhaps £15.
+Wherever possible use newer high-efficiency triphosphor types for more light and better colour rendition while using the same or less energy.
 The range of tubes and fittings in DIY or electrical shops tends to be quite limited, but a list of online suppliers is given below.

 Recent developments

-In recent years a number of more compact and efficient designs using different tube configurations have appeared.
+In recent years a number of more compact and efficient designs using different tube configurations have appeared (examples are shown in the right-hand two photos above).
 Sometimes confusingly called compact fluorescents, these differ from the low-energy bulbs (CFLs) described below because, like traditional fluorescents, they do not include a ballast in the tubes and so cannot be used in incandescent-type fittings.
 Some of these have four pins and others only two; the ones with two pins have built-in starters.
-See the bottom two pictures at right.
+Examples are shown in the two pictures at right.
+Often used in low-energy light fittings, they are required by some UK building regulations to prevent use of incandescent replacements

 There are ceiling lights that use several parallel, shorter tubes in recessed reflector fittings that are designed to maximise light output to the room.
 These are mainly designed for public buildings and offices (typically with false ceilings) rather than domestic use.